 THIS WEEK - With 2017 being the 500 anniversary of the

 posting of the 95 Theses by Martin Luther), Pastor Harris

 will continue with the series presenting a historical overview of the Reformation.
-Lately we have
+This week we

 Our Mission is to SOAR